BinChengZhao/delicate/doc/entries.md

 ## TaskInstance

-`Task Instance` which corresponds to a set of commands given by the user that will be executed on the machine to generate task instances.
+`Task Instance` which corresponds to an instance of a running task (e.g a running process).

 <a href="">
     <img src="./doc/delicate_logo.png"